-First and foremost, you want to make sure your student’s are safe and protected.
-This means that they cannot be easily found online and there profiles contain very little personally identifiable information.
+First and foremost, you want to make sure your students are safe and protected.
+This means that they cannot be easily found online and their profiles contain very little personally identifiable information.
 To make sure your school and students are safe, look for:

 - What information is uploaded and displayed to the public – such as student photos, full names, school or class group,

 - Search features for school or student names – student profiles should only be found via direct link.

 Educate your school community on navigating the online world safely.
 Encourage your school to invest in the eSmart Digital License, through the Alannah and Madeleine Foundation.